cjacker/wl-find-cursor/README.md

 # How to enlarge the cursor size

-Usually I set cursor size to 64:
+A large cursor will make thing easier, usually I set cursor size to 64:

 ```
 gsettings set org.gnome.desktop.interface cursor-size 64
 swaymsg seat seat0 xcursor_theme "$(gsettings get org.gnome.desktop.interface cursor-theme)" 64
 ```

 And append `Xcursor.size: 64` to `~/.Xresources`.

-Above settings should work well with all applications include wayland/X/gtk and qt.
+Above settings should work well with all common applications include wayland/X/gtk and qt.

 # And more

-**config file?**
+**a config file?**

-This is a really simple and single-source tool, I prefer no config files for it.
+It is a really simple and single-source tool, I prefer no config file.

-If you want to change the color or change the animation duration, please change the codes directly, I defined RGBA and DURATION at the top of source.
+If you want to change the color or change the animation duration, please change the codes directly, the RGBA and DURATION were defined at the top of source.

 **ugly codes**